getsentry/esm-observability-guide/README.md

 As already mentioned in the introduction above, ESM is not monkey-patchable.

-A short recap of the ESM module resolution algorithm: ESM loads modules asynchronous as the module resolution algorithm is split into three phases:
+A short recap of the ESM module resolution algorithm: The ESM module resolution algorithm loads modules asynchronously as it is split into three phases:

 1. Construction (Loading and parsing files into a module record)
 2. Instantiation (linking files, creating bindings which is basically "allocating memory space")